keploy/community-blog/cmb5lq0jo000d09l56r5n77lx.md

 ### **4\.
 I**s Agile Testing suitable for all types of projects?

 While Agile Testing offers numerous benefits, its suitability depends on the project's nature, team structure, and stakeholder involvement.
 It's most effective in environments that value flexibility and rapid feedback.

+### 5\.
+Can Agile Testing be fully automated?

+Not completely.
+While automation handles repetitive and regression testing, exploratory, usability, and some integration tests still require human insight.